Decision Questions for Probabilistic Automata on Small Alphabets: Introduction

 In general, the emptiness problem is undecidable for PFA \cite{Paz}, even over a binary alphabet when the automaton has $25$ states \cite{Hir}.
 The cutpoint isolation problem is undecidable \cite{BMT77} even for PFA with $420$ states over a binary alphabet \cite{BC03}.
 The problem is especially interesting given the seminal result of Rabin that if a cutpoint $\lambda$ is isolated, then the cutpoint language associated with $\lambda$ is necessarily regular \cite{Ra63}.

 We may ask which restrictions of PFA may lead to decidability of the previous problems.
 In this paper we are interested in PFA of \emph{bounded ambiguity}, where the ambiguity of a word denotes the number of accepting runs of that word in the PFA.
 A PFA $\mathcal{P}$ is $f$-ambiguous, for a function $f : \mathbb{N} \to \mathbb{N}$, if every word of length $n$ has at most $f(n)$ accepting runs.
 A run is \emph{accepting} if the probability of that run ending in a final state is strictly positive.
-The degree of ambiguity is thus a property of the NFA underlying a PFA (i.e.~the NFA produced by setting all nonzero transition probabilities to $1$).
+The degree of ambiguity is thus a property of the NFA underlying a PFA (i.e.,~the NFA produced by setting all nonzero transition probabilities to $1$).
 We may consider the notions of finite, polynomial or exponential ambiguity of $\mathcal{P}$ based on whether $f$ is bounded by a constant, is a polynomial or else is exponential, respectively.
-Characterisations of the degree of ambiguity of NFA are given by Weber and Seidel \cite{WS91}.
+Characterisations of the degree of ambiguity of NFA are given by Weber and Seidel \cite{WS91} and we discuss more about this in Section~\ref{amb-sec}.

 The authors of \cite{FR17} show that emptiness for PFA remains undecidable even for polynomially ambiguous automata (quadratic ambiguity), show PSPACE-hardness results for finitely ambiguous PFA and that emptiness is in NP for the class of $k$-ambiguous PFA for every $k > 0$.
 The emptiness problem for PFA was later shown to be undecidable for linearly ambiguous automata \cite{DJ18}.
+The emptiness problem is known to be in quasi-polynomial time for $2$-ambiguous PFA \cite{FR17}.
+Furthermore, the value of a $k$-ambiguous PFA is approximable in polynomial time up to any multiplicative constant \cite{FR17}.

 Another restriction is to constrain input words of the PFA to come from a given language~$\mathcal{L}$.
-If $\mathcal{L}$ is a \emph{letter-bounded} language, then the emptiness and $\lambda$-reachability problems remain undecidable for polynomially ambiguous PFA, even when all transition matrices commute \cite{Bell19}.
+If $\mathcal{L}$ is a \emph{letter-bounded} language\footnote{A language \(\mathcal{L}\) over an alphabet \(\Sigma = \{a_1, \ldots, a_k\}\) is \emph{letter-bounded} if \(\mathcal{L} \subseteq a_{j_1}^* \cdots a_{j_p}^*\), where \(1 \leq j_i \leq k\) for \(1 \leq i \leq p\).}, then the emptiness and $\lambda$-reachability problems remain undecidable for polynomially ambiguous PFA, even when all transition matrices commute \cite{Bell19}.
 In contrast, the \emph{cutpoint-isolation} problem is decidable even for exponentially ambiguous PFA when inputs are constrained to come from a given letter-bounded context-free language, although it is NP-hard for $3$-state PFA on letter-bounded inputs \cite{BS20}.

 Our main results are as follows.
 We show that the $\lambda$-reachability and emptiness problems for probabilistic finite automata are: \begin{itemize} \item In EXPTIME for the class of polynomially ambiguous unary PFA and are NP-complete if, in addition, the transition matrix is over $\{0,1\}$ [Theorem \ref{mainthm} and Corollary \ref{cor:NPcmpl}]. \item NP-hard for polynomially ambiguous PFA over a binary alphabet with \emph{fixed} and \emph{commuting} transition matrices of dimension $40$ (strict emptiness problem), $37$ (nonstrict emptiness problem) and $9$ ($\lambda$-reachability problem) [Theorem \ref{thm:NPbin}]. \end{itemize}